yujunz/gitlab.com-runbooks/howto/logging_gcs_archive_bigquery.md

 ## Summary

-Loading logs from a StackDriver sink In order to load a BigQuery table from a StackDriver produced log archive, a schema must be defined using `RECORD` types for the nested JSON elements.
+Searching older logs requires loading from line-delimited JSON files stored in GCS into another tool.
+In order to load a BigQuery table from a StackDriver produced log archive, a schema must be defined using `RECORD` types for the nested JSON elements.